-“The Com Tu 2022 is a village red wine from La Figuera, in the Montsant region, produced from a higher-altitude terroir with varied, limestone- and clay-rich soils, made from Grenache grapes sourced from three plots. [...]
+“The Com Tu 2022 is a village-level red wine from La Figuera, in the Montsant region, sourced from a higher-altitude terroir with varied, limestone- and clay-rich soils, and made from Grenache grapes from three plots. [...]
 It has a very classic nose, with notes of smoked bacon that transported me to the Rhône Valley.
 It comes from a vineyard similar to those used by Christian Barbier to make his Deunido, but it is extremely different [...]
 The wine has a Mediterranean profile with plenty of aromatic herbs, wilted flowers, and a subtle earthy touch.
-The palate is medium-bodied, with a pleasant texture and slightly dusty tannins.[...]
+On the palate, it is medium-bodied, with a pleasant texture and slightly dusty tannins.[...]
 2025–2035” (Robert Parker 2025)

-Buy Clos Mogador wines at the best prices in a private sale!
+Buy your Clos Mogador wines at the best price through a private sale!

 Starting at €99 on your first order